Save Money with an Airbnb Linen Service

 And, if charging your guests seems like too much, be sure you at least leave yourself open to charging them by stating it in your Airbnb profile or rental welcome kit.

-Ready to get started with Airbnb linen service?
+Ready to get started with Airbnb sheets and towel service?